3. Programmes of Study

-- All strategic developments require the production of an outline proposal (template 3.1 or 3.2 from the Template Shop) which should be signed off by the Dean of School and the School AD(T), and then submitted to Operations Committee for approval.
+- All strategic developments require the production of an outline proposal (template 3.1 or 3.2 from the Programme Quality Process Documentation page) which should be signed off by the Dean of School and the School AD(E&SE), and then submitted to Operations Committee for approval.
 This should be accompanied by a financial assessment form which is obtained from the Finance Office.

 - The following developments are categorised as strategic: